 Linen Spray

-Note: Do not use on silk.
-Please test on fabric before using.
+Do not use on silk.
+Please test on an inconspicuous area of the fabric before using widely.

-Please note: The 250ml trigger has a horizontal on/off toggle (PUSH back and forth) at the base of the spray handle, see image.
+The 250ml trigger has a horizontal on/off toggle (PUSH back and forth) at the base of the spray handle.

 Lavender is not simply a single scent.
 For most of us, we pick products based on both scent and use.